enjoychallenge/jpad/doc/codestyle.md

 `src/client/path/to/file.and.something.else.js` | `path.to.file.and.something.else`
 `src/client/path/to/file/file.and.something.else.js` | `path.to.file.and.something.else`
 `src/client/path/to/file/path.to.file.and.something.else.js` | `path.to.file.and.something.else`
-TODO: Avoid duplicate sequences (by ol3ds linter).
+TODO: Avoid duplicate sequences (by jpad linter).

 ### JS files
 * Every `*.js` inside `src/client` directory is ready for compilation using Closure Compiler's advanced mode.
 Exceptions: